grz0zrg/fsynth/client/data/md/quickstart.md

 - info. panel/gain settings at the top
 - a graphical area which represent frequency on the vertical axis and time on the horizontal axis
 - a toolbar
-- a GLSL code editor
+- a workspace / GLSL code editor

+Red squares indicate that the control can be used with a MIDI controller by clicking on the square and tweaking one of your controller.
+(MIDI learn)

 ### Making sounds

 When a session is created for the first time, an example code is made available with a basic MIDI setup, this setup allow playing with an additive synthesis SAW-like waveform and a ~440Hz continuous tone, the audio output is paused by default.

-To hear the tone, slice the graphical canvas by right-clicking anywhere on the canvas, click on the (+) icon which appeared then click on the play button.
+To hear the tone, slice the graphical canvas by **right-clicking anywhere on the canvas**, **click on the (+) icon** which appeared then **click on the play button**.

 Slices capture the pixels data, the captured data is then sent to the sound synthesis engine in real-time.